nimo71/connections/README.md

 connections
 ===========

-Javascript single page web application using WebSockets and Canvas.
-Scala server using Unfiltered to serve initial page and JSON.
+JavaScript single page web application using WebSockets and Canvas.
+The server is written in Scala using Unfiltered to serve initial page and JSON.